Immunosuppressive drug: Glucocorticoids

 In pharmacologic (supraphysiologic) doses, glucocorticoids, such as prednisone, dexamethasone, and hydrocortisone are used to suppress various allergic, inflammatory, and autoimmune disorders.
 They are also administered as posttransplantory immunosuppressants to prevent the acute transplant rejection and graft-versus-host disease.
 Nevertheless, they do not prevent an infection and also inhibit later reparative processes.

 Immunosuppressive mechanism

 Glucocorticoids suppress cell-mediated immunity.
-They act by inhibiting genes that code for the cytokines Interleukin 1 (IL-1), IL-2, IL-3, IL-4, IL-5, IL-6, IL-8, and TNF-alpha, the most important of which is IL-2.
-Smaller cytokine production reduces T cell proliferation.
+They act by inhibiting gene expression of cytokines including Interleukin 1 (IL-1), IL-2, IL-3, IL-4, IL-5, IL-6, IL-8, and TNF-alpha by binding to corticosteroid response elements on DNA.
+This decrease in cytokine production reduces T cell proliferation.
+With decreased T cell proliferation there is decreased production of IL-2.
+This further decreases the proliferation of T cells.

 Glucocorticoids also suppress the humoral immunity, causing B cells to express smaller amounts of IL-2 and IL-2 receptors.
 This diminishes both B cell clone expansion and antibody synthesis.

 Anti-inflammatory effects

 Glucocorticoids influence all types of inflammatory events, no matter their cause.
 They induce the lipocortin-1 (annexin-1) synthesis, which then binds to cell membranes preventing the phospholipase A2 from coming into contact with its substrate arachidonic acid.
 This leads to diminished eicosanoid production.
 The cyclooxygenase (both COX-1 and COX-2) expression is also suppressed, potentiating the effect.

 Glucocorticoids also stimulate the lipocortin-1 escaping to the extracellular space, where it binds to the leukocyte membrane receptors and inhibits various inflammatory events: epithelial adhesion, emigration, chemotaxis, phagocytosis, respiratory burst, and the release of various inflammatory mediators (lysosomal enzymes, cytokines, tissue plasminogen activator, chemokines, etc.) from neutrophils, macrophages, and mastocytes.